 Magis Fellowship for Undergraduate Students

-The creation of the Magis Fellowship for undergraduate students was a student-led initiative lead by the campus' M.E.Ch.A. club.
-Funded by the Associated Student of the University of San Francisco (ASUSF) Senate, the Magis Fellowship provides an opportunity for undergraduate students and the larger undocumented community.
+The creation of the Magis Fellowship for undergraduate students was a student-led initiative lead by the campus' M.E.Ch.A. club (now known as L.U.N.A.).
+Previously funded by the Associated Student of the University of San Francisco (ASUSF) Senate, the Magis Fellowship provides an opportunity for undergraduate students and the larger undocumented community.
 Fellowship grants are awarded based on the scope of the proposed project (not to exceed $8,000 per student per academic year).

 Deadline: The application deadline is rolling.